Sienna Blake: Backstory

-Sienna was raised by her controlling and physically abusive father Patrick Blake (Jeremy Sheffield), after her mentally unstable mother Anna Blake (Saskia Wickham) left with twin brother Mark, known as Dodger Savage (Danny Mac) after trying to kill Sienna and Mark in a murder/suicide attempt.
+Sienna was raised by her controlling and physically abusive father Patrick Blake (Jeremy Sheffield), after her mentally unstable mother Anna Blake (Saskia Wickham) left with twin brother Mark, known as Dodger Savage (Danny Mac) after trying to kill Sienna and Dodger in a murder/suicide attempt.
 Believing her brother to be dead, she was raised as an only child in a wealthy home.
 Sienna attended private school but at the age of 13, she had a brief encounter with a teenage boy at a school where her father was working at over the summer.
 Sienna became pregnant at this time, not knowing that her brief encounter with the teenage boy was in fact her estranged twin brother Dodger, and was locked in a basement whilst she had the baby.
 She named the baby Sophie, who later turns to be Nico Blake (Persephone Swales-Dawson), however Patrick lied that Nico was stillborn.

 Sienna was not allowed to grieve for the baby she lost and went on to live a normal life.
 She was head girl at her school and went to university.
 She continued to live with her father until she was tracked down by Dodger and decided to move to Hollyoaks to be closer to him.